 - provide significant economic benefit to the region and NSW through tourism employment, construction and contracted management services

-- have a year-round population of around 1,000 people, swelling to over 30,000 during the winter months
+- have a year-round population of around 1,000 people

 - provide enjoyment for over 1.2 million visitors each year.

-Resort Roundup newsletter provides info on activities within the resorts of Kosciuszko National Park.
+Read our Resort Roundup newsletter for info on activities within the resorts of Kosciuszko National Park.